-High Performance Input/Output
+High Performance Computing and Input/Output

 In high performance computing it is important to consider I/O capacity and bandwidth.
 A multitude of cluster file systems exist, each with different requirements, interfaces and behaviors.
 Benchmarks are used to evaluate their performance characteristics for specific use cases.
 However, due to the fact that the performance of file systems usually depends on the used access patterns it is difficult to compare them with each other.
 While storing large amounts of data is usually unproblematic, storing a large number of files poses another challenge, because of the associated management overhead.
 Some applications produce billions of files, pushing file systems to their limits.
 One important factor are file system semantics which can affect the overall performance heavily.
 The group's focus lies on evaluating their effects and proposing new strategies with regards to these semantics.

-Contact: Dr. Michael Kuhn
+Contact: Prof. Dr. Michael Kuhn

 Earth System Modelling

 For the use of HPC environmental modelling plays an important role.
 Climate models are well known as typical users of HPC infrastructure.
 Nevertheless, a number of other environmental modelling aspects are also reliable on the access to both, high computational power and large storage facilities for the simulation results.
 At our group models representing the ecosystem of the North Sea are in the focus of environmental modelling activities.
-For example, based on the hydrodynamical model HAMSOM (Hamburg Shelf Ocean Model) the effects of offshore wind farm installations are looked at.
-The changes in the marine environment is analyzed in relation to the wake effect, which results from the rotation of the propellers.
-The calculation of the nearly one million wet grid points from the North Sea topography needs up to date computational power and the possibility to store large volumes of simulation results.

 Contact: Dr. Hermann Lenhart